May is Celiac and Hepatitis Awareness Month!

 After the disease becomes chronic, there may not be symptoms for years even if damage to the liver continues to occur.

 If you are suffering or believe you may be suffering from Celiac Disease or any of the forms of Hepatitis, we can help you with your condition.
-Screening and diagnoses of these illnesses is paramount for quick treatment, early intervention, and symptom relief.
-Dr. Rieders and Dr. Reddy here at GastroCare LI have years of experience helping patients with these conditions and can help you return to the happy and functioning life you deserve.
+Screening and diagnoses of these illnesses are paramount for quick treatment, early intervention, and symptom relief.
+Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders here at GastroCare LI have years of experience helping patients with these conditions and can help you return to the happy and functioning life you deserve.
 If you have any questions or want to set up an appointment with one of our doctors, please contact us at [phone-number] today.